 Business, Technology, and Design Anthropology

 Susan Squires and Christina Wasson have extensive experience working in this area.
 It encompasses design anthropology and user-centered design, communication in the workplace, human-computer interaction, consumer behavior, diversity and globalization, and organizational anthropology.
-Drs.
-Wasson and Squires have deep networks in business, technology, and design, providing opportunities for partnerships with a variety of organizations.
+Professor Wasson and Professor Squires have deep networks in business, technology, and design, providing opportunities for partnerships with a variety of organizations.
 Their interests span both private and nonprofit sectors.

-Crossing Borders: Migration, Religion, Identities
+Crossing Borders: Migration and Identities

 Anthropology of Education